 How long do users stay on your website before clicking away?

-According to the Nielsen Norman Group, most users stick around less than 59 seconds.
-So, if you don’t capture a user’s attention in less than a minute, you’ve lost them.
+Most stick around less than 15 seconds.
+That’s how long you have to capture someone’s attention on your website.
+So, if you don’t do that in less than a quarter of a minute, you’ve lost them.

 How do you do that?
-Let’s take a look at some major reasons why users leave a website and, of course, how you can capture their attention instead.
+Let’s take a look at some major reasons why people leave a website and, of course, how you can capture their attention instead.

 Why you should care about your bounce rate